 - A buyer persona profile should include information about who your ideal customer is, as well as their background, demographics, goals, and challenges

 - In addition, the buyer persona profile will help you spot consumer patterns to help you market your product or service

 If you attract the right audience you are more likely to boost sales and increase revenue.
 On the other hand, if you don’t attract the right people then you will be wasting your time marketing to an audience who won’t be interested in what you’re selling, therefore it's important you do your research on your buyer personas.

-Want to maximise the value from your existing database?
+Want to build stronger relationships with your existing database?
 Learn more about the eight pillars of delight.

-An inbound marketing strategy is all about making content that people will love and letting the customer come to you, not chasing or harassing them.
-The content you produce must meet the needs of your buyer personas; if you do this then you’ll get an endless amount of potential customers to help grow your business.
-Inbound is leading the way for effective marketing results, inbound is the future for expanding businesses.
+Inbound marketing is all about making content that people will love and letting the customer come to you, not chasing or harassing them.
+The content you produce must meet the needs of your buyer personas.

 Interested in learning more about inbound marketing and how you can use it to generate predictable, repeatable revenue growth for you business?
 Download our free, 80-page ebook below to find out more.